 It’s slightly fiddly, so let’s go through it.

-The back-slash in front of the .com is an escape character.
-The pattern matching used in the domain name is a standard expression, and the dot has a meaning in RegEx, so it must be “escaped” by utilising the back-slash.
+he back-slash in front of the .com is an escape character.
+The pattern matching used in the domain name is a standard expression.
+And the dot has a meaning in RegEx.
+So it must be “escaped” by using “/”.

 The final line is the rewrite rule itself.
 The [F] stands for “Forbidden.”
-If a request comes from a referrer the same as one of the ones on the list, then it will be blocked a 403 Forbidden error will be delivered.
+If a request comes from a referrer like the ones on the list, then it will be blocked.
+And a 403 Forbidden error will arrive.

-To date, many hundreds of bots have been identified.
-You won’t ever be able to block them all, but it doesn’t hurt to try.
-Here are some rewrite rules that will trip up 350+ known bots
+To date, the industry has identified hundreds of bots.
+You won’t ever be able to block them all, but at least, as many as possible.
+Here are some rewrite rules that will trip up 350+ known bots.

-Of course, nowadays you might not want index.html to be the default page, perhaps because you might want a different file type, so index.shtml, index.xml, or index.php might be more appropriate, or maybe you don’t think of your home page as an “index,” and want to call it something else, like home.html or primary.html.
+Of course, nowadays you might not want index.html to be the default page.
+Perhaps because you may want a different file type.
+So index.shtml, index.xml, or index.php might be more appropriate.
+Or maybe you don’t think of your home page as an “index,” and want to call it something else.
+Like home.html or primary.html.

 Set the Default Directory Page

-.htaccess basics—this lets you set the default page for a directory with ease:
+One of the .htaccess basics is letting you set the default page for a directory with ease: